-The third stage of the Th.D./Ph.D. program is the thesis proposal stage.
-Under supervision, the student develops a thesis proposal which is submitted for approval according to departmental regulations.
-When it is approved, the thesis proposal represents an agreement between the student and the department, by which the student agrees to undertake the research proposed and the department agrees that the completed thesis, if it satisfactorily achieves what is proposed, will be recommended for oral defence.
+The third stage of the ThD or PhD (USMC) program is the thesis proposal stage.
+Under supervision, the student develops a thesis proposal which is submitted for approval according to the regulations below.
+When it is approved, the thesis proposal represents an agreement between the student and the proposal committee, by which the student agrees to undertake the research proposed and the committee agrees that the completed thesis, if it satisfactorily achieves what is proposed, will be recommended for oral defence.